-In addition to Peer Tutoring, services for students with disabilities, and TRIO programs, Office of Student Success also offers a study skills class, computer access, and assistive technology.
+In addition to success advising, peer tutoring, and services for students with disabilities, the Office of Student Success also offers a study skills class, computer access, and assistive technology.

 Study Skills Class

 IIT 1050: College Study Skills is a course designed to promote academic success in college by assisting traditional undergraduate students in learning skills necessary to reach their educational objectives and developing life skills.
 In the course, students learn to: